sp3sh/GMR/README.md

 # GMR
-GMR Addons for wow - install in wow addon folder - modify as you need
+GMR Addons for wow - install in wow addon folder - modify as you need - these are to get you thinking and easily modify.

+If i have done something for you and you want to show thanks please donate to BTC: 1D9Gp5UCZYHb2XRiUQ1T3VGBi2UTd3HURr - This is not required.

 A small collection of what i am working on.